TESLA Y WITH 7 SEATS REVIEW: A DISAPPOINTING OPTION FOR FAMILIES

 After reading all of the studies, the facts, and the specs, I was still interested!

 Even though both the Tesla X and the Tesla Y have optional seating for 7 and feature a similar exterior style, they sharply deviate at price and size.

-However, the Tesla X has more than 90 cu ft of cargo space while the Y has more than 76 cu ft of cargo space.
+Both still also have extra cargo space.
+While the Tesla X has more than 90 cu ft of cargo space, the Y has more than 76 cu ft of cargo space.
 So, even though the price tag is sharply distinct, so is the size.
 And, while both the X and the Y boast an optional 3rd row, the X will have substantially more space.

 TESLA Y COST OF OWNERSHIP

 When you look at the price tags, however, keep in mind that with the Tesla, you say bye-bye to the gas pump and adopt totally electric transportation.

 Not only will you be saving gas money, you do a bit to help alleviate some of the damages of fossil fuels to our environment.

 While you compare prices, be sure you understand that it isn’t “free” to run a Tesla.
 Electricity doesn’t grow on trees!
 And, those Tesla Superchargers are not free either.

 Tesla markets that the Tesla Y runs for up to 320 miles per charge while the Tesla X runs for up to 340 per charge.